-- A. Require Sibley Wind to: - File with the Commission notification of any changes in project ownership (as outlined in the footnote, above); - Develop and submit to the Commission by April 15, 2015 an ABPP to document the work done to date and identify procedures to mitigate potential impacts to avian and bat species during construction and operation of the Project; - Provide the Commission by April 15, 2015 with an update of the status of Project permits with Sibley County; and, - Provide construction status reports on a monthly basis beginning upon issuance of the Commission's order; and, - File the MMPA-PPA with the Commission within 90 days of the order. - B. Take some other action.
+- A. Require Sibley Wind to: - 1.
+File with the Commission notification of any changes in project ownership going forward;4 - 2.
+File with the Commission the results of the spring and fall 2014 avian surveys by April 15, 2015; - 3.
+Develop and submit to the Commission by May 15, 2015 an avian and bat protection plan (ABPP) to document the work done to date and identify procedures to mitigate potential impacts to avian and bat species during construction and operation of the Project; - 4.
+Provide the Commission by April 15, 2015 with an update of the status of Project permits with Sibley County; and, - 5.
+Provide construction status reports on a monthly basis beginning upon issuance of the Commission's order. - B. Take some other action.

-Staff recommends options 1B OR 1C and 2A.
+Staff recommends options 1B OR 1C and 2A (1-5).